-There are many ways you can engage with the ICS and access our state-of-the-art equipment and refurbished cleanroom facilities.
+There are many ways you can engage with the ICS and access our state-of-the-art equipment and cleanroom facilities.
 Together we can find the right solution for you.

 The duration and cost will depend on the type of work and the level of expertise required.